Security licensing enforcement

 • Whether anyone was hurt

-• Whether the worker or business broke the rules on purpose
+• Whether the worker or business violated the law or policy on purpose

 Suspensions and cancellations